nauman07/circonomit-challenge/Task2_ExecutionStrategy/explaination.md

 ### Step 2: Sort Them in the Right Order
 We use a method called **topological sort** to decide the correct order:
 - First: calculate things that don’t depend on anything (inputs)
-- Then: one-by-one, calculate the values that depend on those
+- Then, one by one, calculate the values that depend on those

 ---

 ### Step 3: Cache What You Already Know
 To avoid repeating calculations:
-- We store each computed value in a cache (memory)
+- We store each computed value in a cache memory
-- If the same value is needed again, we just read it from cache
+- If the same value is needed again, we just read it from the cache

 ---